CRi

 CRi is the stage name of Christophe Dubé, a Canadian electronic musician from Quebec.

 Originally from Quebec City, he was a beatboxer for local hip hop group Feuilles et Racines before releasing his debut EP as an electronic artist in 2013.
 He released a number of standalone tracks and remixes for other artists before following up with the EPs Tell Her in 2016, Someone Else in 2017, and Initial in 2019.

 In 2019, CRi and Charlotte Cardin collaborated on a cover of Daniel Bélanger's "Fous n'importe où".
-Juvenile, his first full-length album, was released in 2020, and included Bélanger as a guest vocalist on the track "Signal".
+Juvenile, his first full-length album, was released in 2020 and included Bélanger as a guest vocalist on the track "Signal".

+In 2023, CRi released his second studio album, Miracles, on which he collaborated with artists such as Half Moon Run and Klô Pelgag.